What is an LLC?

 Hawaii has boundless opportunities for businesses to grow but we must note that Hawaii has also been ranked as one of the worst American states to start a business in, particularly because of business costs.

 This is more reason why choosing an LLC as a business structure is a great choice for upcoming entrepreneurs.
+Just be sure to check out the time involved in forming an LLC.

 Having cleared this up, these are the steps to creating an LLC: